manuvazquez/gift-wrapper/README.md

 If you don't pass any argument, `parameters.yaml` and `bank.yaml` files are expected.
 The former is a settings file whereas the latter is the actual *input file* in which you must write the questions.

-The output will be a text file in GIFT format with the same name as the input one (the file with the questions) but `.gift.txt` extension (by default, `bank.gift.txt` then).
+The output will be a text file in GIFT format with the same name as the input (the file with the questions) but `.gift.txt` extension (thus, `bank.gift.txt`, by default).
 It seems that *sometimes* Moodle has troubles importing (recognizing) a text file if the extension is not `.txt`.

 ### Parameters

 `parameters.yaml` is a [YAML](https://en.wikipedia.org/wiki/YAML) file intended to hold settings that you only need to specify once.
-Right now, it mostly contains parameters related to `images hosting` (needed to copy your images to a remote server).
+Right now, it only contains parameters related to `images hosting` (needed to copy your images to a remote server).
 All the options are either self-explanatory or explained through comments.
 It should be fairly easy to tweak the [included example](parameters.yaml) for your own setup.

 ### Questions

 Questions are specified through another *YAML* file.
-The first parameter, `pictures base directory`, refers to the base directory that will be created in the remote host for all your embedded images.
+The first parameter, `pictures base directory`, refers to the base directory that will be created in the remote host to accommodate your images (only meaningful if images are **not** embedded in the questions, i.e., if not passing `-e`).
 It is meant to separate different question banks (so that you can have, e.g., directories `quiz 1` and `quiz 2`).
-The remaining of the file is a **list of categories**, and inside each one there is a **list of questions**.
+The rest of the file is a **list of categories**, and inside each one there is a **list of questions**.
 Hopefully, the format is clear from either the name of the settings and/or its companion comments.
 You are probably better off taking a look at the [provided example](bank.yaml).

 ### Example

 If you run the program inside the `gift-wrapper` directory as is, it will process the sample `bank.yaml` which includes a `.tex`, a `.svg` and some mathematical formulas, and will generate a `bank.gift.txt` file which you can import from Moodle (choosing the GIFT format when asked).
-If you have not adapted the settings in `images hosting`  (within `parameters.yaml`) to your needs, you will instead see an error since a remote connection could not be established.
-Still, you can run the program in *local* mode by passing `-l` through the command line, or try and embed every image in its corresponding question with `-e`.
+If the parameters file (by default, `parameters.yaml`) is not found, images are embedded into the corresponding questions (tantamount to passing `-e`).

 ## Including images